MonsieurTiamo/Deep-Learning-Stock-Prediction/README.md

 The project won the Second Prize of the 2nd “Greater Bay Area Cup” Guangdong, Hong Kong and Macao AI for Science Competition.

-Criticism from friends is welcome.
+Data is available at the following link: http://www.aisccc.cn/database/data-details?id=125&type=resource

 Thank you for visting this repository.